UCSD-E4E/website2.0/_posts/2024-06-26-2024-summer-research-students.md

 students:
 - bio: TESTING SEAN
   photo: assets/people/s.perry.jpg
+- bio: toothless
+  photo: assets/people/t.nightfury.webp

 ---

-This summer, we are hosting 23 students from around the US in our 2024 summer research program at UC San Diego.
-The projects they will work on include everything from Acoustics species id.....TODO ADD DESCRIPTION  Meet our students by reading their bios below:
+This summer, we are hosting 22 students from around the US in our 2024 summer research program at UC San Diego.
+The projects they will work on include everything from Acoustics species id...
+Meet our students by reading their bios below: